Carousell vs Hardwarezone vs Buyback: Where to Trade-In Your Used PC in Singapore (2026 Guide)

 Many sellers get the best overall return by splitting their build:

 • High-demand parts → Hardwarezone.
-Current-gen GPU, premium CPU, top-tier NVMe, DDR5 kit — list these individually for maximum return.
+Current-gen GPU, premium CPU, top-tier NVMe — list individually for maximum return.

 • Peripherals → Carousell.
-Monitor, keyboard, mouse, headset — easy to photograph, easy to ship, quick to move.
+Monitor, keyboard, mouse, headset — easy to ship, quick to move.

 • The leftover skeleton → buyback shop.
-Case, PSU, motherboard, and any unsold components — let a shop take it off your hands for parts value.
+Case, PSU, motherboard, unsold components.

 • Wipe the drives.
-A factory reset isn’t enough for a PC you’re selling to a stranger.
-Use DBAN for HDDs, a manufacturer’s secure erase tool for SSDs, or bring it to a buyback shop that does certified wiping as part of the process.
+A factory reset isn’t enough.
+Use DBAN for HDDs, a manufacturer’s secure erase for SSDs, or bring it to a buyback shop that does certified wiping.

 • Document the build.
-CPU-Z, GPU-Z, CrystalDiskInfo screenshots prove the hardware is working and give buyers confidence.
+CPU-Z, GPU-Z, CrystalDiskInfo screenshots give buyers confidence.

 Which Option Is Right for You?